kevin00hu/quick-view/SD_style_learning.md

 # Stable diffusion style learning

-I want to let stable diffusion to learn a new style.
+I want to let the stable diffusion model to learn a new style.

 ## Data
 13 images -> 26 images after horizontal flipping